 Thrips can be found throughout the year, with the exception of November and December.
-Thrips are polyphagous in nature and can be found in abundance in JNKVV.
+Thrips nature polyphagous and can be found in abundance in JNKVV.
 Laceration of leaf tissues caused by nymphs and adults draining the cell sap.
 A silvery sheen appears on damaged leaves with tiny faecal matter specks.
 C. indicus and R. cruentatus stipple leaves by feeding on them.
 S. dorsalis feeds mostly on inflorescences and fruits that have discoloured tissues that eventually turn brown.